 And… a recovering corporate addict.
 Yep!
 That’s not necessarily a bad thing.
-I spent 20+ years in corporate roles and they were some of the best and most challenging years of my life.
+I spent 20+ years in corporate roles; they were some of my life’s best and most challenging years.

-I realized after much thought during that 20+ years, life in the corporate world wasn’t all that it was cracked up to be.
+After much thought during that 20+ years living in the corporate world, I realized it wasn’t all that it was cracked up to be.
 I was destined or rather being nudged toward something else.

 I was very fortunate by most people’s gauge of success, but it wasn’t the success that fulfilled me.
 So, I eventually took the plunge and ventured from corporate into the entrepreneur space.
 Life takes the needed turns when you least expect it.
 That could be good.
 That could be bad.
 Depends on your perspective.